scupit/json-to-cmake-rewrite/README.md

 # Json to CMakeLists.txt converter
-This project aims to make creating CMake project much easier by generating the CMakeLists.txt file in your project directory.
-What is generated in the file depends on the contents of the *cmake_data.json* file you write.

-## Why this is useful
-* The json file is much more concise, so you write less
-* When files are specified by directory, running this script adds new files to the CMakeLists.txt automatically
+*json-to-cmake* is a CMakeLists.txt file generator which takes a handwritten json file as input.
+The json file (called **cmake_data.json**)

+## Goals of the project
+1. Providing a concise and easily readable way to detail build data
+2. Work over top of CMake, a popular buildsystem generator, so that devs can keep using the same tool
-* Makes generating new projects much nicer and quicker
+3. Make creating new practice projects much easier, especially for beginners
+4. Make linking simpler to visualize

 # Usage
+As long as your C/C++ project contains a valid cmake_data.json file, this script can be used.
+See the [gcmake example project](https://github.com/scupit/gcmake-example-project) for a somewhat complete example of cmake_data.json in a complex project.

+## Prerequisites
-* **NOTE:** Requires python 3
+* Python 3

+## Running
 Run `python main.py <projectRoot>`, where projectRoot is the directory containing *cmake_data.json*.
 A CMakeLists.txt file will be generated in that same directory if your json file is valid.

 If you are currently in your project's root dir, you can also just run `python path/to/main.py`.
 No need to specify the root directory in this case since you are already in it.
-* It is recommended to wrap the python call in a batch or shell script for easy access.
-I call mine **gcmake** for "gen cmake"

 # cmake_data.json

-## What is it?
-*cmake_data.json* is the file in which you specify data for your project, including its outputs, build targets (such as *Debug* and *Release* builds), which files should be compiled into the outputs, etc.
+**cmake_data.json** is the data file where you will specify how your project should be built.
+More specifically it tells this script what should be written to CMakeLists.txt.
+It defines the project's outputs, compiler flags, imported libraries, links to outputs, language standards, and more.

 ## Options:
-**TODO**

 # TODO
 - [ ] Write a proper README